cfengine/documentation/manuals/language-concepts/promises.markdown

   values, created via the [`irange()`][irange] and [`rrange()`][rrange] functions

+* `clist` - a list of classes or class expressions.
+Note that these attributes can take both strings (which are evaluated as class expressions) and functions that return type `class`

 * Menu option - one value from a list of values

 * [`body` *type*][bodies] - a complex set of